turingschool/front-end-curriculum/projects/flash-cards.md

 ## Evaluation Rubric

 ### Functional Expectations
 * 4: Application fulfills all expectations of iterations 1 - 4 (at least one extension) with no bugs, crashes, or missing functionality.
+Game must be playable in the console.
 * 3: Application fulfills expectations of iterations 1 - 3 with no bugs, crashes, or missing functionality.
+Game must be playable in the console.
 * 2: Application is usable but has some missing functionality.
 * 1: Application crashes during normal usage.

 ### Fundamental JavaScript & Style
-* 4: Application demonstrates excellent knowledge of Javascript syntax, style, and refactoring.
+* 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
 * 3: Application shows strong effort towards organization, content, and refactoring.
+Leverages JavaScript's truthy/falsey principles to write concise conditional logic.
+Does not use for loops.
 * 2: Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 * 1: Application generates syntax error or crashes during execution.